cmcntsh/PoWeRWritingGradStudents/README.md

 1. Summarize how a relevant evidence source addresses an aspect of your paper.
     1. Use citations with your summaries.
 1. Arrange your summary evidence into logical groupings in preparation for the writing phase.
+2. Add notes of things you may want to say regarding your evidence and about the topic of your paper.
+3. Arrange groupings into a logical order that will make sense to the reader.

 ## Understanding Requirements